h2oai/h2o-2/h2o-docs/source/datascience/glm.rst

      evaluate a model for alpha=(0, .5, 1), entering 0, .5, 1 or
      0:1:.5 will achieve the desired outcome.

-Expert Settings
-"""""""""""""""
-  Expert settings can be accessed by checking the tic box at the bottom of the model page.

-**Standardize**

-     An option that transforms variables into
-     standardized variables, each with mean 0 and unit variance.
-Variables and coefficients are now expressed in terms of their relative position to 0, and in standard units.

-**Threshold**

-     An option only for binomial models that allows the user to define the degree to which they prefer to weight the sensitivity (the proportion of correctly classified 1s) and specificity (the proportion of correctly classified 0s).
-The default option is joint optimization for the overall classification rate.
-Changing this will alter the confusion matrix and the AUC.

-**LSM Solver**

-     LSM stands for Least Squares Method.
-Least squares is the optimization criterion for the model residuals.

-**Beta Epsilon**

-     Precision of the vector of coefficients.
-Computation stops when the maximal difference between two beta vectors is below than Beta epsilon

-**Max iter**

-  The maximum number of iterations to be performed for training the model via gradient descent.

 Interpreting a Model
 """"""""""""""""""""